-ED1061 Principles of Christian Education 1st semester 2 hours Quandt
+ED1061 Principles of Christian Education

+2nd semester 2 hours Geiger

-ED2061 Methods in Christian Education
+ED2061 Methods in Christian E ducation

-Ist semester 4 hours Geiger, Quandt
+lst semester 4 hours Geiger

-ED3061 Educational Programs for Children, Youth, & Adults
+ED3061 Educational Programs ( for Children, Youth, & Adults

-2nd semester 3 hours Otto, Quandt
+2nd semester 3 hours Otto

-Senior Thesis/Project - The seminary aims to produce pastoral candidates who are able to seize the opportunities for learning that will be all around them in the ministry.
-One opportunity to develop such skills is the thesis/project to be elected and completed by each student during his senior year.
+Senior Thesis - The seminary aims to produce pastoral candidates who are able to seize the opportunities for learning that will be all around them in the ministry.
+One opportunity to develop such skills is the thesis to be completed by each student during his senior year.

-The subject matter for the thesis/project is chosen by the student in consultation with an advisor selected from the faculty.
+The subject matter for the thesis is chosen by the student in consultation with an advisor selected from the faculty.
 He may work in a "theoretical" area of the curriculum; for example, he may write a thesis on a challenging issue of New Testament interpretation.
 Or he may choose a "practical" area of the curriculum; for example, he may work with a congregation to develop a training program for evangelism callers.

-The project/thesis allows the student to pursue a limited concentration within the regular curriculm in an area that matches his gifts and interests.
+The thesis allows the student to pursue a limited concentration within the regular curriculm in an area that matches his gifts and interests.
 In addition, it provides an opportunity for him to further develop independent study skills that will be useful for years to come.

-Work on the thesis/project is done over the course of both semesters.
+Work on the thesis is done over the course of both semesters.
 Three credits are awarded upon its completion during the second semester.

-SP3300 Senior Thesis/Project

-1st & 2nd semester 3 hours
+TH3300 Senior Thesis lst & 2nd semester 3 hours